 Given the immense size of some brands that dominate the SERPs, creating a more personal, intimate connection with followers might not be as feasible.
 This makes it a fantastic place for smaller organizations to shine.
 Consider how you can take advantage of your smaller size to bring a more individual touch to your social followers.

 Fighting for space on the SERPs is something that brands of all sizes must do.
 Sometimes, however, it can feel like a David vs. Goliath fight, and the smaller companies know that keyword research alone will not be enough for them to overtake the large, reputable, and well-cited content that dominates the top slots for their industry keywords.
-Understanding how to build a successful marketing strategy despite this obstacle, however, can help brands of all size see success in content marketing.
+Understanding how to build a successful marketing strategy despite this obstacle, however, can help brands see success in content marketing for small business.